-Republican Dan Bishop takes lead in North Carolina special election
+Republican Dan Bishop clings to lead in N.C. special election nail-biter

-The ballots were slowly being counted Tuesday night in a nail-biter special election for a House district in North Carolina that was the first test of the 2020 cycle and reveal the political landscape facing President Trump.
+The ballots were slowly being counted Tuesday night in a nail-biter special election for a House district in North Carolina that was the first test of the 2020 cycle and would reveal the political landscape facing President Trump.

-With about 65% of the precincts reporting, Republican Dan Bishop led with 50.3% of the vote to Democrat Dan McCready’s 49.2%.
+With about 87% of the precincts reporting, Republican Dan Bishop led with 50.5% of the vote to Democrat Dan McCready’s 48.9%, according to the Associated Press.

 They had been in a neck-and-neck race heading into Election Day.
 Their closely watched race pitted Mr. Bishop’s pro-Trump campaign against Mr. McCready’s run as a moderate Democrat hoping to ride to Washington on an anti-Trump wave building in the Charlotte suburbs.